 How much child support will be ordered?

-The amount of child support will be based on the Arkansas Supreme Court guidelines and the noncustodial parent's ability to pay according to these guidelines.
+The amount of child support will be based on the Arkansas Supreme Court guidelines.
 See Arkansas Judiciary Child Support Guidelines.

 How does OCSE collect a noncustodial parent's support payments when he or she is not employed?